Disability Awareness Day

 As well as fulfilling all these aims every year the show also gives everyone who comes a really good day out filled with interest, fun and entertainment!

-Disability Awareness Day 2022 will take place at Walton Hall and Gardens.
+Disability Awareness Day takes place at Walton Hall and Gardens.